List of railway companies in Japan: Semi-major private railways

+There were originally six semi-major private railways, but Nankai Electric Railway was reclassified as a major private railway at an unknown date bringing the list to five companies.
+On April 1, 2025, the list further reduced to 3 companies with the following company mergers: Shin-Keisei Electric Railway merged with parent company Keisei Electric Railway, and Semboku Rapid Railway merged with parent company Nankai Electric Railway.

 Other private and third sector railways

 From north to south by prefecture where railway operations are headquartered.
 Category-3 railway operators and subsidiary companies are not listed.
 Some English names are unofficial.